HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 Finding the workspaces:
 SELECT WSID,WSNAME FROM JCR.ICMSTJCRWS WHERE WSID > 0 ORDER BY WSID
 -> The nodes in jcr:versioning and any _v workspace for virtual portals represent the version nodes.

-## Cleanup of other items

-In addition to the WCM items mentioned in the cleanup list, a frequent item that increases the load is old content that is not expired but is no longer needed.
-It is recommended to manage old content using policies (for example, enforcing an expiration of content every 1 year).

-You can also us WCM APIs to find content that has not been updated in a while.
-The findContentModifiedBetween API only returns content modified between a certain date (for example, to find content not modified since 2016, you can run a query from 1970 to 2016).
-For more information, see the [WCM API documentation](https://help.hcl-software.com/digital-experience/8.5/dev/javadoc/vrm/850/api_docs/com/ibm/workplace/wcm/api/Workspace.html#findContentModifiedBetween(java.util.Date,%20java.util.Date)).